Stacktical/stacktical-dsla-token/scripts/README.md

 1. yarn install
 2. uncomment this function in `index.js`
-3. create `.env` file with the following variables:
+3. create `.env` file or export the following variables:
    - `PROVIDER`,
    - `FROM_ADMIN_PRIVATE_KEY`,
    - `PROXY_CONTRACT_ADDRESS`,